turingschool-projects/kwk-level3-swift/sessions/storyboard_slides.markdown

 # Constraints

 * Everything looks great on my screen, but in the simulator... not so much.
-* We will not use constraints - settings on UI Objects that make them appear the way we expect on ever device
+* _Constraints_ are settings on UI Objects that make them appear the way we expect on ever device

 ^ MODEL: Go back to Xcode, select one UI Object at a time, then apply the following constraints:
 - View - 0 on all sides